Agricultural Land Management to Optimize Productivity and Natural Resource Conservation at Farm and Watershed Scales

 End Date: Feb 15, 2017

 The long-term objective is to bridge the gap between farm management goals and landscape or watershed goals that are shared across farms and communities, using research watersheds as the primary outdoor laboratories to address these issues of global relevance.
-The project is structured around three inter-related objectives that enhance hydrologic simulation tools, develop new understanding and technologies to characterize climate and landscapes, elucidate landscape and hydrologic function, and build toward an optimization framework for assessment of conservation targeting, land management, and climate scenarios.
-More specifically, the research objectives are:
+The project is structured around four objectives, namely:

-Obj 1: Improve watershed management and ecosystem services in mixed use agricultural watersheds by developing remote sensing and modeling tools and techniques for the selection and placement or application of conservation practices on the landscape for maximum effectiveness.
+Obj 1: Improve watershed management and ecosystem services in mixed use agricultural watersheds by developing remote sensing and modeling tools and techniques for the selection and placement of conservation practices for maximum effectiveness.

 1A: Assess potential impacts of conservation practice targeting strategies to meet desired environmental endpoints.

-1B: Develop and evaluate a sequentially linked evapotranspiration, surface, and groundwater hydrology model system to help identify alternative agricultural management practices to mitigate water quality problems and enhance water use efficiency through better surface/groundwater management.
+1B: Develop and evaluate a sequentially linked evapotranspiration, surface, and groundwater hydrology model system.

-1C: Develop, evaluate, and refine new subsurface tile drainage and water table depth algorithms in SWAT to improve water budget predictions for increasing accuracy of water quality simulations.
+1C: Develop, evaluate, and refine new subsurface tile drainage and water table depth algorithms in SWAT to improve water budget and water quality predictions.

-1D: Develop remote sensing-based techniques to quantify phytologic, geomorphic, and other landscape variables to inform the selection or application of conservation practices in grazing lands and watersheds.
+1D: Develop remote sensing-based techniques to quantify landscape variables to inform the selection or application of conservation practices in grazing areas.

 Obj 2: Quantify impacts of land management, land cover, and climate on the generation, movement, and fate of sediments and nutrients in watersheds.